paultopia/murdersky/index.md

 ### Long Underwear

 A.K.A. undershirts, leggings, “longjohns.”
 You should get some.
 They’re very cheap on the internet and at places like Target.
-They’re also outrageously expensive at Active Endeavors on the ped mall.
-(Everything is outrageously expensive at Active Endeavors: don’t go there unless you’re rich.)
+(Iowa city people: they’re also outrageously expensive at Active Endeavors on the ped mall.
+Everything is outrageously expensive at Active Endeavors: don’t go there unless you’re rich.
+Fin and Feather, an outdoor store down on Highway 6, also seems to have a lot of stuff, but is much cheaper than Active Endeavors.)
 You should also invest in some thick wool socks.

+I've had pretty good luck with "Heattech" from Uniqlo.
+It's cheap (and often on sale) but seems effective.

-However, watch out for the cheap stuff here because it might be “thermal cotton.”
+Watch out for cheap long underwear because it might be “thermal cotton.”
 See above for why cotton is a terrible idea.
 Look for polyester or silk.

 A Canadian friend adds: “Women: opaque tights are warmer than trousers or jeans.
 Nylon stockings are useless.”

-I buy most of my winter supplies online, but Fin and Feather, an outdoor store down on Highway 6, also seems to have a lot of stuff.
+There's long underwear for your top half and long underwear for your bottom half.
+They have different purposes.
+For the bottom half, the purpose is to actually keep you warm.
+This is especially the case for people sized/shaped in the ways typically gendered as male, as it's basically impossible to find a jacket in men's sizes that extends down to your legs.
+Jeans are insufficient to keep your legs warm in winter temperatures; dress pants are even worse.
+You need long underwear.
+(Possible exception: for only moderately-freezing winter temperatures, L.L.
+Bean flannel-lined jeans are pretty decent.)

+For your top half, if you have a decent jacket and a sweater, you won't need long underwear to keep warm.
+But you will still need it, especially if you're actually moving outdoors.
+The reason is that sufficient clothing to keep you from freezing to death when you stand still will also make you sweat like a warthog on cocaine the moment you move, and then you'll end up with your clothes soaked.
+(Native midwesterners claim that there's some magical formula of clothing that will prevent this.
+They are lying.)
+For example, I have a 25-minute walk from home to the office; there is no clothing that will keep me at a livable temperature for the start of the walk that will not make me feel like I'm in a sauna by the end.
+Hence, you buy a long-sleeved undershirt that advertises "moisture wicking."
+Somehow, by some bizarre science, this sort of thing, which sounds like advertising bullshit, more or less actually works (or at least the "Heattech" ones I buy seem to work.) to keep you semi-dry.
+This is especially important if you're wearing a dress shirt and you don't want to look like a mess at your destination (cough cough lawyers).

 ### Gloves